ZhenyeLee/Capstone-Project/README.md

 If you want to run the program, just run `python run_MonocularDepth.ipynb` on Colab that can directly download small NYU v2 dataset.

 ### Code Structure ###
+#### NYU depth v2 Dataset####
+`NYU/Initial_Model/ train.py` trains a model for the NYU v2 dataset.
-`NYU/Initial_Model data.py` reads and pre-processes the NYU v2 dataset.
+`NYU/Initial_Model/ data.py` reads and pre-processes the NYU v2 dataset.
-`NYU/Initial_Model loss.py` contains loss functions.
+`NYU/Initial_Model/ loss.py` contains loss functions.
-`NYU/Initial_Model model.py` contains an encoder-decoder model for monocular depth estimation.
+`NYU/Initial_Model/ model.py` contains an encoder-decoder model for monocular depth estimation.

+`NYU/NYU_Standard_MonocularDepth.ipynb` can be run directly on colab, and it will automatically download the entire NYU depth v2 dataset.
+The original encoder-decoder architecture with the equal-weighted loss function is used in this `.ipynb` file.
+`NYU/NYU_addbatch_MonocularDepth.ipynb` can be run directly on colab.
+This is the modified encoder-decoder architecture adding BatchNormalization layer.
+`NYU/NYU_addup_MonocularDepth.ipynb` can be run directly on colab.
+This is the modified encoder-decoder architecture adding one more 2x upsampling layer.
+`NYU/NYU_simpledecoder_MonocularDepth.ipynb` can be run directly on colab.
+This is the modified encoder-decoder architecture without skip-connections.

+#### KITTI Dataset####
-`NYU/Initial_Model run_MonocularDepth.ipynb` can be run directly on colab, and it will automatically download the dataset.
+`KITTI/kitti_equalloss_MonocularDepth.ipynb` can be run directly on colab, and it will automatically download the KITTI dataset.
+This is the original encoder-decoder architecture with the equal-weighted loss function.

 ## Small test dataset